IRS looking at Chesapeake's CEO well program-filing

-(Reuters) - Chesapeake Energy Corp (CHK.N) said on Monday the Internal Revenue Service was reviewing issues related to the company’s perk that grants its chief executive officer a stake in thousands of wells the company drills, according to a regulatory filing.
+April 30 (Reuters) - Chesapeake Energy Corp said on Monday the Internal Revenue Service was reviewing issues related to the company’s perk that grants its chief executive officer a stake in thousands of wells the company drills, according to a regulatory filing.

 In a filing with the U.S. Securities and Exchange Commission, Chesapeake disclosed “the IRS is reviewing certain issues” related to its Founders Well Participation Program (FWPP) granting CEO Aubrey McClendon the right to take a 2.5 percent interest in every well the company drills.